Flameis/CS362-Team3/Beaver_Botanica.md

 Backend Team:

 * Design a basic database schema to store plant information and user data.
-    Measureable Goal: Have plant table, and user tables.
+    Measurable Goal: Have a plant table, and user tables.
 * Set up the development environment (e.g., version control, frameworks, initial database setup).
-    Measureable Goal: Have all things needed installed and folder structor created
+    Measurable Goal: Have all things needed installed and folder structure created

 Front End Team:

 * Begin wireframing the user interface (UI).
-    Measureable Goal: Have all pages designed so can get feedback start of next week.
+    Measurable Goal: Have all pages designed so we can get feedback at the start of next week.

 Interaction Team (Front end to Back End Interaction Team):